AbukDuot/Initial-software_BridgeHer/README.md

-# BridgeHer – Learning & Mentorship Platform
+# BridgeHer – A Digital Learning and Mentorship Platform for Empowering Young Women in South Sudan

 ## Overview